 The CORe Project has expanded beyond North Carolina into Virginia, out to California and is now positioned to expand nationally.

-Contact us to learn more and receive our brochures?
+Would you like to learn more and receive our brochures?
 Please click here to understand more about our curriculum that is currently being implemented into Teen Courts, Schools, Community-Based Programs and Prison systems.
-In the meantime, please read below to learn the thoughts of those who are a part of our program.
+In the meantime, please read below to learn the thoughts of some of those who are a part of our program.

 CORe - Creating Our Reality...The Possibilities Are Endless Anthony DeNino - Charlotte, NC 704-236-8352